 Upcoming Career Fairs

-Middle East & North Africa (MENA) Career Fair - Spring 2016 TBD
+Middle East & North Africa (MENA) Career Fair - CANCELLED

 Organized by: The Arab Student Organization.

 Organized by: MIT Transportation Club, MIT Center for Transportation & Logistics and the New England University Transportation Center.

 Showcasing transportation research carried out at MIT, this event is an excellent venue to get advice, feedback, and ideas for future research as well as to connect with possible research collaborators.

 CEESA Career Fair - February 24, 2017

 Organized by: The Career Fair Committee of the MIT Civil and Environmental Engineering Students' Association.

 MIT's Civil and Environmental Engineering Career Fair.

 Connects employers from Europe with candidates who are looking for employment outside of the United States.